mathewjpallan/secure-file-transfer/README.md

 - A can now transfer the file.csv.dat file (zip and encrypted) that was created by encrypt.py over a secure channel to B. The file is encrypted and a third party who gets access will not be able to decipher the file.
 However it is recommended that we use a secure channel for transmitting this file.

 ### Actions by Receiver
-- B clones this repo and cd to the cloned repo and executes the following commands
+- B clones this repo and cd to the cloned repo src folder and executes the following commands
 ```
     pip3 install -r requirements.txt
 ```